-To avoid the unpleasant surprises a home inspection may bring to light, homeowners looking to put their house on the market can opt for a pre-listing home inspection, which provides sellers with a thorough report before the home goes on the market.
-Sellers have the opportunity to make necessary repairs before potential buyers start touring the property.
-This can help prevent a deal from falling through due to structural or maintenance problems that could lead to other potential buyers steering clear of a property that has issues.
+To avoid the unpleasant surprises a home inspection may bring to light, homeowners looking to put their house on the market can opt for a pre-listing home inspection.
+It provides sellers with a thorough report before the home goes on the market.
+Also, sellers will have the opportunity to make necessary repairs before potential buyers start touring the property.
+This way, you can prevent a deal from falling through due to structural or maintenance problems that could lead to other potential buyers steering clear of a property with issues.

 Even in a hot real estate market where buyers are snapping up available homes quickly, a pre-listing inspection get you closer to selling your home for the price you want in the time frame you need.
 Here are a few reasons you should consider a pre-listing home inspection before putting your house on the market.